Hively Health

 After assessments, your psychologist will explain the findings, discuss whether ADHD is present, and outline treatment options.

-Therapy for ADHD: What Does It Involve?
+Therapy with an ADHD Psychologist: What Does It Involve?

 Therapy is a core part of managing ADHD and can make a meaningful difference in daily functioning, emotional wellbeing, and relationships.
 When you work with an ADHD psychologist, therapy is tailored to your or your child’s specific strengths, challenges, and goals.